-The OGA expects that a Relevant Board, and its Committees, should give due consideration to all key social responsibilities attendant with the Licensee's operations and interactions with stakeholders.
-In particular, the Relevant Board and its Committees should secure that the Licensee has due regard to:
+The OGA expects that a Relevant Board, and its Committees, should give due consideration to its social responsibilities attendant with the Licensee's operations and interactions with stakeholders.
+Whilst not binding, the OGA expects the Relevant Board, and its Committees should ensure that the Licensee considers:

-- The benefits of a diverse and inclusive workplace. - The commitments made by the UK oil and gas industry under the North Sea Transition Deal [NSTD]. - The OGA's Supply Chain Expectation [SE12]. - OGUK's Supply Chain Principles [Principles]. - The Department of Business, Energy and Industrial Strategy Prompt Payment Code [Code].
+- Principles of diversity and inclusion

+- The North Sea Transition Deal [NSTD].

+- The OGA's Supply Chain Expectation [SE12].

+- OGUK's Supply Chain Principles [Principles].

+- The Department of Business, Energy and Industrial Strategy Prompt Payment Code [Code].